 It has been a pleasure to serve as Chair of the SEGC Board throughout the year.
-I thank my fellow directors for all their efforts and support over this busy period.
+I thank my fellow directors for all their efforts and support over this period.
 In particular, I would like to thank Peter Warne for his valuable contribution over many years and I welcome David Trude to the Board.
-I look forward to continuing in this role during the next financial year.